Manage data exports

 • In each CSV file contained in the export, each selected dimension appears in a single column.

-The export appears in the Data Exports tab table.
+The export appears at the top of the Data Exports tab table.

 Notes

-• When you create an export starting from an existing one, a new export is generated, meaning the original export is still available.
+• When you recreate an export, a new export is generated, meaning the original export is still available.

-• If your export exceed the row limit, you will be alerted with an error message, and the export won’t appear in the Data Exports tab table.
-We recommend narrowing your export by adjusting the report period or the "Content to Export" section.
+• If your export exceeds the row limit, you’ll be alerted with an error message, and the export won’t appear in the Data Exports tab table.
+We recommend narrowing your export by adjusting the report period or the content to export.

 Download an export